RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ES uses xml files for its database and caches them on loading and exit, so **any edits to the configuration files will need to be changed when ES is closed.**

-Because of the way the RetroPie-Setup script works custom configurations will need to be copied and edited in specific places.
+Because of the way the RetroPie-Setup script works custom configurations will need to be copied and edited in specific places, otherwise your custom edits would be overwritten anytime a system was updated from the RetroPie setup script.

 Note that any configs in `~/.emulationstation/` are symlinked to `/opt/retropie/configs/all/emulationstation/` which means both paths will work.